 Warning Signs.
-Property owners may be liable for a swimming pool drowning if they didn’t post appropriate warning signs.
+Property owners may be held liable for a drowning accident if they did not post appropriate warning signs.
 In the absence of a lifeguard, signs indicating the depth of water or “swim at your own risk” must be visible to all pool users.
 Hidden or illegible signs are inadequate and mean an owner can still be liable.

 Improper Maintenance.
 A property owner who fails to maintain a pool or any necessary safety equipment in good condition can be found liable.
-Swimming pools that are only half filled, for example, may cause liability issues if a swimmer hits their head at the bottom and is injured or dies.
+For example, swimming pools that are only half-filled may cause liability issues if a swimmer hits their head at the bottom and suffers an injury, or even death.

-If improperly installed pool equipment results in a drowning, that might be an example of negligence on behalf of the installers.
-Another example is when an employer hires an unqualified lifeguard and the lifeguard’s negligent supervision directly leads to a drowning.
+Negligence.
+If improperly installed pool equipment causes an individual to drown, then that could be an example of negligence on behalf of the installers.
+Another example could be when an employer hires an unqualified lifeguard and the lifeguard’s negligent supervision directly leads to someone drowning.

-A product liability claim has nothing to do with anyone’s negligence.
-In these cases, a manufacturer of a defective swimming pool or defective pool related equipment is responsible for selling a defective product.
-Anyone involved in the “chain of production” can share varying degrees of responsibility, depending on the circumstances.
+A product liability claim is directed towards the manufacturer of the swimming pool or defective pool equipment that is responsible for causing a swimming pool drowning accident.
+Anyone who is involved in the “chain of product” may share a degree of responsibility, depending on the circumstances.

 There are three types of defects: